kharnish/Budgie_Financial_Dashboard/README.md

 # Getting Started
 There are two ways to use Budgie:
-1. Download the executable file to run from your command line
+1. [Download the executable file](https://1drv.ms/f/s!AmMd5hpZTnZ3hZEyNDFWxb45dM2M5Q?e=wP6Yvv) to run from your command line
 2. Clone the source code and run in your local Python environment

 There are also two ways to store your financial data:
 1. A set of CSV files
 2. A Mongo database

+Budgie is built on the default CSV transactions that come from your bank.
+The CSV files are uploaded to Budgie and separated by account.

 Add a new account by selecting the "Add New Account..." option from the accounts drop down menu.
 Type your account name and instantiate that account by selecting a transaction CSV file from your bank to upload.